1twalters01/Obsidian/Computer Science/Languages/Rust/1. Rust Core/Part 1 - The Rust Programming Language/11) Writing Automated Tests/3) Test Organisation.md

 ## Testing Private Functions

 # Integration Tests
+In Rust, integration tests are entirely external to your library.
+They use your library in the same way any other code would, which means they can only call functions that are part of your library’s public API.
+Their purpose is to test whether many parts of your library work together correctly.

+To create integration tests, you first need a _tests_ directory.

 ## The _tests_ Directory

 ## Submodules in Integration Tests

 ## Integration Tests for Binary Crates